Lockdown Plant Swap

 To identify the best plants to share, just look for the flowers which attract bees and butterflies, and then check to make sure they aren’t invasive.
 (Some non-native plants such as fuschias and jasmine are fine, but if it’s a native, even better!)
 Please make sure any compost used is peat-free, and that the plants are free of insecticides or pesticides.

-For other ideas on what to put out, take a look at our plant guides, kindly compiled by local garden designer and St Albans Friends of the Earth member Amanda Yorwerth.
+For other ideas on what to put out, take a look at our plant guide, kindly compiled by local garden designer and St Albans Friends of the Earth member Amanda Yorwerth.

 If you would like to attend or initiate a Plant Swap Day, please contact us.